 Not all penguins like the cold!
-Penguin Town, a hilarious and insightful Netflix series, follows an the extraordinary colony of African Penguins as they descend on the balmy seaside resort of Simon’s Town in South Africa in order to nest.
+Penguin Town is a hilarious and insightful Netflix series that follows an extraordinary colony of African Penguins as they descend on the balmy seaside resort of Simon’s Town in South Africa in order to nest.

-Over one summer season, they raise their young, while also mingling with beach goers, holding up traffic, and tripping over buckets and spades!
+Over one summer season, they raise their young, while also mingling with beach goers, holding up traffic, destroying picnics and tripping over buckets and spades!

 Here’s our guide to the colourful series of Penguin Town on Netflix and its adorable stars…

 Penguin Town on Netflix release date